Postpartum Blood Pressure: Signs, Symptoms, and When to Call Your Doctor

 Swelling Sudden increase in hands/face

-Make sure to note the onset, duration, and severity of each symptom.
-This information can help your doctor determine the best course of action for your postpartum care.
+Note the onset, duration, and severity of each symptom.
+This information helps your doctor choose the right course of action.

 • Write down your symptoms and any changes you’ve noticed.